stevegt/lab/grid-cli/v2-syscall-tree/DESIGN.md

 ## Acceptance as a Form of Promise

 - **Promises and Accountability**: The acceptance of a message itself is a promise.
 Modules track which requests they accept and must fulfill these promises by successfully handling the requests.
-- The use of "accept" in this context aligns with the definitions in computing theory [^church][^turing][^chomsky]: An automaton accepts an input if it reaches an accepting state.
+- The use of "accept" in this context aligns with the definitions in computing theory: An automaton accepts an input if it reaches an accepting state.
 Similarly, PromiseGrid modules accept a message if they can handle it, making a promise to process it, akin to how a Turing machine or a language automaton accepts strings belonging to a language.

 ## Integration with WebSocket